Relive the Kennedy 50-Mile Hike with the FreeWalkers

-)-- At 3:30 a.m. on Saturday, February 9, 2019, a group of 150 hearty long distance hikers plan to travel 50 miles by foot in one day.
+Join a group of 150 hearty long distance hikers on Saturday, February 9, 2019 to travel 50 miles by foot in one day.
 They will walk from Old Anglers parking lot in Potomac, Maryland to Harper’s Ferry, West Virginia, along the banks of the Potomac River on the C&O Canal Towpath.
-The pro-walking network called FreeWalkers has plans to re-create a famously long, one-day event that moved a nation 56 years ago.
+This is a reprise of famous Kennedy 50-Mile Hike that moved a nation 56 years ago.

 In 1963, our President, John F. Kennedy, challenged his military leaders to march 50 miles to prove they were as fit as those that served in 1908 under President Theodore Roosevelt, who had originally issued a similar order.
 But, JFK also passed that challenge to others by making it known that his White House staff should lead by example.
 The idea of a 50-mile hike suddenly became a popular one-day endurance feat that swept the nation.
 It seemed to perfectly reflect a nation seeking challenge and displaying a growing interest in physical fitness.